Here are some

 No, you may apply regardless of whether you or your children are United States Citizens.

-Where can I go to find an application in my language?
+Where can I go to find an application in a language other than English or Spanish?

 Will my information be kept confidential?